 If you had an MVA and a local anaesthetic, your healthcare professional will monitor you for an hour after the procedure.
 You will be able to leave the hospital when you feel well enough to go home.

-If you have a general anaesthetic and were asleep during the surgery, the after-effects shouldn’t last for more than a day after your operation.
+If you have a general anaesthetic and were asleep during the surgery, you may have to stay in hospital a little longer.
+You should still be able to go home on the same day.
 During the first 24 hours, you may feel a bit sleepy so you shouldn’t drive.
 It’s a good idea for someone to stay with you.

-This will be like a heavy period for the first day or so.
-Vaginal bleeding may last for up to 2 weeks, but should lesson and become brown.
+Vaginal bleeding will be like a heavy period for the first day or so.
+It may last for up to 2 weeks but should lesson and become brown.
 Use sanitary towels rather than tampons to help avoid infection.
+Your cycle may take a while to return to normal, but you can usually expect your period within 4-6 weeks.
+Read more here about trying again after a miscarriage.

 You will probably have some cramps (like strong period pains) in your lower stomach on the day of the operation and milder cramps for a day or so afterwards.
-You’ll be given some painkillers before you leave hospital.
+You’ll be given some painkillers before you leave hospital but you can also use over-the-counter painkillers if you run out.

 Starting to eat and drink